- Solar advice hub

 Is it mandatory for your solar panels to have an MCS certificate?

-It's not strictly mandatory for your solar panels to have an MCS certificate, but it's highly recommended, especially if you want to cash in on certain financial incentives.
+It's not strictly mandatory for your solar panels to come with MCS or Flexi-Orb certification, but it's highly recommended, especially if you want to take advantage of certain financial incentives.

-Having an MCS certificate opens doors to export tariff schemes like the Smart Export Guarantee (SEG), which pays you for sending surplus electricity to the grid.
-SEG tariffs have strict requirements, one of which is MCS certification.
+Having an MCS or Flexi-Orb certificate opens doors to export tariff schemes like the Smart Export Guarantee (SEG), which allows you to get paid for sending surplus electricity to the grid.

 How can you verify that your solar installer is MCS certified?